< Anterolateral abdominal

 The bottom left of the Fig. 6-24 demonstrates the gastrointestinal tract in a late state of development.
 However, one must note that unlike in this figure, the actual small intestine is much more elongated than the large intestine.

-After the development of the gastrointestinal tract, in the sagittal plane, the liver is located superior to the stomach, and the transverse colon is located inferior to the stomach.
+After the development of the gastrointestinal tract, in the sagittal plane (Fig. 6-24), the liver is located superior to the stomach, and the transverse colon is located inferior to the stomach.
 The lesser sac is still posterior to the lesser omentum, stomach, and greater omentum like in the horizontal plane (Fig. 6-23).

 Whenever bowling, anatomists think about the paracolic gutter.

-The same peritoneal fusion (Fig. 6-26) happens in the duodenum and descending colon.
+The same peritoneal fusion (Fig. 6-26) happens in the duodenum (Fig. 6-39) and descending colon.
 As a result, the duodenum, ascending colon, and descending colon become retroperitoneal organs absent of any mesentery (Fig. 6-14).
-If one were to spread the fusion fascia in cadaver, these retroperitoneal organs will artificially become intraperitoneal organs.
+If a student were to spread the fusion fascia in cadaver, these retroperitoneal organs will artificially become intraperitoneal organs.

 The boundaries between the descending colon, sigmoid colon, and rectum are clear based on their definitions.
 The descending colon is an abdominal, retroperitoneal organ; the sigmoid colon is a pelvic, intraperitoneal organ; and the rectum is a pelvic, retroperitoneal organ (Fig. 7-10).
 The border between the abdominal and pelvic organs is the pelvic inlet (Figs. 7-1,34).

-The last story on the peritoneum is the region around the umbilicus.
+The last story on the peritoneum is the region below the umbilicus.
 If the anterior parietal peritoneum is viewed from the peritoneal cavity, three kinds of folds of peritoneum come into sight.

 The median umbilical fold includes the median umbilical ligament extending from the urinary bladder to the umbilicus.